tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

   <object class="svg" type="image/svg+xml" data="/assets/img/python-capi-box-unbox.svg">
   </object>
   <figcaption markdown="1">
-  Fig. 2 - The runtimes still have to manufacture `PyObject*` even if the underlying C code doesn't know anything about Python.
+  The runtimes still have to manufacture `PyObject*` even if the underlying C code doesn't know anything about Python.
 The unboxing is an another source of overhead, unfortunately.
   </figcaption>